AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 #### Filter out historical data

-Add the `date_key` attribute as a filter and select [!UICONTROl Recent date] to filter out historical data from your widget's data insights.
+Add the `date_key` attribute as a filter and select **[!UICONTROL Recent date]** to filter out historical data from your widget's data insights.
 This ensures that the data used to derive insights is taken from the most recent system snapshot.

 ### Widget properties